-To find a behavioral health MAT provider in Florida:
+To find a behavioral health MAT care provider in Missouri:

-- 1. Go to UHCprovider.com. - 2.
+- 1. Go to UHCprovider.com, - 2.
 Select "Our Network," then "Find a Provider." - 3.
-Select under "Specialty Directory and Tools" the option of Optum Behavioral Health, EAP, Worklife & Mental Health Services - 4.
-Click on "Search for a Behavioral Health Provider" - 5.
-Enter "(city)" and "(state)" for options - 6.
-If needed, refine the search by selecting "Medication Assisted Treatment"
+Select under "Specialty Directory and Tools" the option of Optum Behavioral Health, EAP, Worklife & Mental Health Services. - 4.
+Click on "Search for a Behavioral Health Provider." - 5.
+Click on "Missouri." - 6.
+If needed, refine the search by selecting "Medication Assisted Treatment."